Knowledge Architecture

 • Integrity checks audit revisions.

 When you edit an SMM mandala, you state which ring you touched and why it still honors the Seed Truth (Yantra).
-That audit trail keeps teams, students, or AI aligned over time.
+That simple discipline keeps teams and AI aligned as the work moves from draft to applied output.

 How does SMM relate to the generators?